vitorbaraujo/buschebot/README.md

 # Buschebot

+Telegram bot to mimic [@jpbusche](https://github.com/jpbusche).
+It basically replies to questions with funny comments.

+Built in golang using [go-telegram-bot-api/telegram-bot-api](https://github.com/go-telegram-bot-api/telegram-bot-api).

-*Note: this bot has access to your messages, so do not share any password or confidential information*
+*Note: this bot has access to your messages, so do not share any password or confidential information to it.*

-## TODO

-- Get github student credits for heroku server